gemini-hlsw/explore-help-docs/target/main/itc-spectroscopy-plot.md

 For observations with more than one target use the pull-down menu in the ITC panel title bar to select the target to plot.

+The ITC uses the brightness in the band that is closest to the central wavelength of the selected configuration (so different configurations may use different input brightnesses).
+The input brightness is displayed in the ITC "Details" section to the left of the plot.

 ---

 ### Calculation methods